IJSComplexMatter/cddm/doc/quickstart.rst

    >>> lin_data, multi_level = data

-Both `lin_data` and `multi_data` are a tuple of numpy arrays.
+Both `lin_data` and `multi_data` are the correlation data tuples as defined in :ref:`linear_analysis`.
 The actual correlation data is the first element

 .. doctest::

    >>> corr_lin = lin_data[0]
    >>> corr_multi = multi_level[0]

-The second element is a count data, which marks the number of realizations of a given time delay, which is needed for the most basic normalization
+The second element is the count data, which count the number of realizations of a given time delay, which is needed for the most basic normalization.

 .. doctest::